matrix-org/matrix-spec-proposals/proposals/3882-login-token-request.md

 This new endpoint MAY be protected by user interactive authentication.

+The values returned are:

+- `login_token` - required, the token to use with `m.login.token`
+- `expires_in` - required, the expiry time for the token in seconds

 This token can then be used as per the existing Login spec of the Client-Server API as follows:

 `POST /login`